 Also, this is the home of the stout infant fish, a previous record holder of the world’s smallest fish.
 The remoteness adds to the thrill of diving.

 Coral Sea, Cod Hole and Ribbon Reefs

-In this region, great pinnacles rise from the depths of the ocean, forming undersea mountains.
+In this region, great pinnacles rise from the ocean’s depths, forming undersea mountains.
 These pinnacles extend thousands of kilometres deep.

 Suitable for advanced scuba divers only, providing unforgettable diving excursions to some of the most remote and idyllic parts of the Great Barrier Reef and the Coral Sea.